How does abortion translate? Ballot measures are a challenge for interpreters

 Such translations are meant to help non-native English speakers understand what they’re voting for.
 But vague or technical terms can be challenging, even more so when it comes to Indigenous languages that have only limited written dictionaries.

-For example, there's no single word for abortion in the native language of the Ute Mountain Ute tribe in Colorado's Montezuma County.
-New York's referendum doesn't even use the word "abortion," making it all the more challenging to convey intent, advocates complain.
+For example, New York's referendum doesn't even use the word "abortion," complicating efforts to convey intent — advocates complain that the official Korean translation means "drop the fetus."
 And how exactly should the science of "viability" in the Florida and Nevada measures be explained in the oral traditions of the Seminole and Shoshone tribes?

 The Navajo and Hopi tribes get more material translated than most, and they have more than enough voters to sway outcomes.
 Under a federal court settlement with the Arizona Secretary of State, county elections officials gather community representatives to reach consensus on written translations.
 Navajo, Hopi and Spanish interpreters then do outreach and create spoken recordings for the touchpads also used by blind voters.